Skip to content

 def main(args):

-print(f"Training {args['project']} with LR: {args['train']['lr']}")
+print(f"Training with learning rate: {args['train']['lr']}")

 if __name__ == "__main__":